-In reality, almost any stir fry vegetables can be used in this dish.
-Feel free to throw in some mushrooms, peppers, water chestnuts or anything you have left in the refrigerator that sounds good and you need to use up.
+Almost any stir fry vegetables can be used in this dish.
+Feel free to throw in mushrooms, peppers, water chestnuts, or anything you have left in the refrigerator that sounds good and you need to use up.

 I think this dish is amazing all on its own, but if you are looking for something extra, or to stretch this meal out to feed more people, you can serve it with my Easy Chinese Hot Pot Recipe or this simple Shrimp Fried Cauliflower Rice.

 - If you happen to have any leftovers, store them in an airtight container in the refrigerator for up to three days.

 - When you are ready to enjoy your leftover Chicken Chow Mein, simply reheat it in the microwave for a few minutes or until warm.

 - 1 pound boneless, skinless chicken thighs, cut into 1-inch cubes (you can also use chicken breasts)